Thursday Tips

 Marlene

-*To hear more about how to play bar chords listen to my newest podcast ~ episode 30!
+*To learn how to play the D scale on your guitar, listen to my newest podcast episode by clicking here!

 Play on…